MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-memory-states.md

     conversation.lastFemaleReference
     conversation.lastLocationReference

-In the following example demonstrates how you might use the conversation scope to gather input from the user, creating a new `PropertyAssignment` object for use in the `SetProperties` [action][7], getting the value from the conversation scope.
+In the following example demonstrates how you might use the conversation scope to gather input from the user, creating a new `PropertyAssignment` object for use in the `SetProperties` [action][setproperties-action], getting the value from the conversation scope.

 ```csharp
 new PropertyAssignment()